apache/incubator-baremaps-site/examples/geocoding/index.md

 The following command will serve the Geonames index over HTTP in a simple web application.

 ```
-baremaps geocoder serve --index geonames-index --port 3000
+baremaps geocoder serve --index geocoder-index --port 9000
 ```

-Go to [http://localhost:3000/](http://localhost:3000/) to see it in action.
+Go to [http://localhost:9000/](http://localhost:9000/) to see it in action.

 ## Conclusion